stantonium/fielddata-lite/README.md

 # fielddata-lite
-Traveling Salesman iOS App using a PostgreSQL backend and PHP API for the WGU Bachelor's Capstone
+Traveling Salesman PostgreSQL backend and PHP API for the WGU Bachelor's Capstone